Ticket purchase flow

 The right information at the right time

-The customer support emails highlighted a lack of information for fans, but this went hand in hand with a lack of customisation for artist teams.
-I wanted to ensure my solution was flexible to account for a variety of use cases.
+The customer support emails highlighted a lack of information for fans.
+This went hand in hand with a lack of customisation for artist teams, as they had no space to surface additional details.
+Therefore, my solution had to remain flexible to account for a variety of use cases.

 How might we surface the right information at the right time, while keeping the interface clutter-free and the content flexible?